 We welcome you to see if you can find the similarities in the notes provided or offer your own in dialogue with our staff.
-Either way you will certainly find enjoyment and pleasure in tasting the differences in tequila.
+Either way, you will certainly find enjoyment and pleasure in tasting the differences in tequila.

--FROM THE GROUND TO THE GLASS-
+FROM THE GROUND TO THE GLASS

-The process of how tequila is made starts with blue agave plants, also known as maguey (pronounced muh-GAY), that have cultivated on plantations for eight to ten years.
+The process of how tequila is made starts with blue agave plants, also known as maguey (pronounced muh-GAY), that have been cultivated on plantations for eight to ten years.
 When the plant reaches sexual maturity it starts to grow a flower stalk.
 An El Jimador, the Spanish name given to an agave worker, cuts off the stalk just as it is starting to grow.
 This redirects the plant growth into the central stalk, swelling it into a large bulbous shape that contains a sweet juicy pulp.
 When the swelling is completed, the plant is cut from the ground and the longsword-shaped leaves are removed leaving the piña.
-The piña or “pineapple” is so-called because the cross-thatched denuded bulb resembles a giant green and white pineapple which can weigh anywhere from 25 to 100 pounds.
+The piña or “pineapple” is so-called because the cross-thatched denuded bulb resembles a giant green and white pineapple that can weigh anywhere from 25 to 100 pounds.

-First, at the distillery the piñas are cut into quarters.
+First, at the distillery, the piñas are cut into quarters.
 For Tequila they are next slowly baked in steam ovens or autoclaves until all of the starch has been converted to sugars.
 They are then crushed and shredded to extract the sweet juice, called aguamiel or honey water.
-Next the fermentation stage determines whether the final product will be 100 percent agave or
+Next, the fermentation stage determines whether the final product will be 100 percent agave or

 Mexican law requires that all tequila be distilled at least twice.
-The first distillation creates cloudy liquid called “ordinario.”
+The first distillation creates a cloudy liquid called “ordinario.”
 A second distillation separates the “heads” and “tails” of the milky liquid leaving only silver tequila.
 The highest-quality Tequila is made from fermenting and then distilling only agave juice mixed with some water.
-These Tequilas are 100% de Agave, only water and agave.
+These Tequilas are 100% de Agave – only water and agave.
 Mixto tequilas only have 51% agave and 49% of other additives such as sugar cane.
-By Mexican law the agave spirit called Tequila can be made only from one particular type of agave, the blue agave (Agave Tequiliana Weber).
+By Mexican law, the agave spirit called Tequila can be made only from one particular type of agave, the blue agave (Agave Tequiliana Weber).
 Furthermore, all licensed and recognized tequilas must be produced and bottled only in specifically designated geographic areas, primarily the state of Jalisco in west-central Mexico.
 If a Tequila is one hundred percent agave it will always say so on the bottle label, 100% de Agave.
 If it does not say 100% de Agave on the bottle it is a mixto.